Skip to Content

 Throw treats inside the crate intermittently.

 Once he/she is comfortable in and around the crate at home, transfer it to your car and do the same again.
-Let him/her explore and sniff once it’s in the car and throw treats inside.
+Once it's in the car, let him/her explore, sniff, and throw treats inside.
+If you need a more extended distraction, you can give him/her a chew toy.

 Rescue Collie

-If he/she is showing any signs of distress, stop the car when it is safe, let him/her out and go for a short walk to calm him/her down.
+If your dog shows any signs of distress, stop the car when it is safe, let him/her out, and go for a short walk to calm him/her down.
 Return to the car when you are sure your dog is ready.

 5. Use a Harness in the Car